Colic Surgery Guide

 When in the moment, trying to decide to do surgery can be very difficult but should be decided as soon as possible.
 Survival is based on the speed of getting the horse to the surgery table and who’s doing the surgery.
 Waiting to see if the horse gets better increases the risk of the surgery failing.
 Often financial constraints limit our ability to give this option to our horses.
 For this reason, I strongly recommend all horses getting surgical/medical insurance.
 This allows freedom of judgement based on medical facts only.

 When should you call the vet for a colicky horse?
 Read more >>

 Colic prevention tips.
 Read more >>

 Janice Posnikoff, DVM, heads up Orange County Equine Veterinary Services in Southern California.

-This article first appeared in the March 2005 issue of Horse Illustrated.
-Subscribe today!
+This article originally appeared in the March 2005 issue of Horse Illustrated.
+Click here to subscribe.